Conveyor Conversations: Selection and Scalability

 While seeming rhetorical, the conveyor system must be operationally safe and reliable.
 The conveyor solution must require minimal maintenance and cost effective to operate.

 Too often conveyors are relegated as non-value-added equipment that does little more than move product through a warehouse or distribution center.
 Conveyors must not be the last elements considered in the process planning cycle, but rather the first.

-Turning conveyor selection and purchase into a pure commodity introduces risk to the operation, productivity, and cost-effective material flow.
+Turning conveyor and door selection and purchase into a pure commodity introduces risk to the operation, productivity, and cost-effective material flow.

-In all warehouse and distribution environments conveyors transport product between steps in the order fulfillment process and provide accumulation buffers throughout the process allowing for workflow balancing.
+In all warehouse and distribution environments conveyors transport products between steps in the order fulfillment process and provide accumulation buffers throughout the process allowing for workflow balancing.
 This production process also utilizes other types of machinery such as forklifts that use Texas Motive Solutions to help with keeping everything functioning for this balanced output.

 Conveyor systems are mechanically necessary to automated warehouse and distribution solutions and should never be considered as an afterthought.
 They are a critical element in the DC facility’s operational efficiency and company’s profitability.
 Properly selected and designed, these systems grow and adapt to meet future expectations.

 For a company to realize the maximum benefits and return on investment from such a purchase, conveyor systems should be planned for and considered early in the process planning cycle, evaluated as an investment in productivity and operating efficiency, and selected based on real, strategic value.